 While they argued, the waiter opened the third bottle of Malbec and started pouring it into new glasses.

-As we were getting more and more tipsy, we still did not exhaust the generosity of this winery.
+As we were getting tipsier and tipsier, we still did not exhaust the generosity of this winery.
 One of the owners, the uncle of our guide, approached our table with a bottle of raki, a popular spirit in Albania made from grapes, berries, fruit, or walnuts.
 Alpeta winery also produces raki from leftover grapes.
-He popped the bottle of raki opened, filled shot glasses for each of us and raised his glass in traditional Albania toast.
+He popped the bottle of raki open, filled shot glasses for each of us, and raised his glass in traditional Albania toast.
 I was surprised to see him pouring a shot to his teenage nephew as well, who stood by the table translating everything his uncle said.
 According to tradition, the owner toasted the three women at the table first.
-He toasted Victor’s mom who gave him the gift of life, then me for being a great friend and a travel partner and then Aunt Irina for telling us about Albania and persuading us to explore this beautiful country.
-Three raki shots in, I was amazed that Victor found the composure to string together an eloquent toast to Albania, Albanian people and to the success of the winery.
+He toasted Victor’s mom who gave him the gift of life, then me for being a great friend and a travel partner, and then Aunt Irina for telling us about Albania and persuading us to explore this beautiful country.
+Three raki shots in, I was amazed that Victor found the composure to string together an eloquent toast to Albania, the Albanian people, and the success of the winery.
 There were more toasts and more shots.
 This kumbaya atmosphere of drinking and toasting reminded me of our visit to Georgia several years prior, where toasting is a form of art.
 At some point I asked the nephew where he learned to speak English so well and his exact answer was, “Well, I was supposed to learn English in school, but I really learned it from YouTube.”

 “What did you two talk about?”
 I asked Victor once we were back in the AirBnb.

-“Soccer and poetry,” he said, before collapsing on bed and passing out.
+“Soccer and poetry,” he said, before collapsing on the bed and passing out.